2020 Nickel Value Checker: Errors List, “D”, “S”, “W” & “P” Mint Mark Worth

 2020 Nickel Value By Variety

-The chart displays current market values for 2020 nickels across different grades and mint varieties.
-If you know the grade of your coin, you can find the exact price below in the Value Guides section.
+The chart below displays current market values for 2020 nickels across different grades and mint varieties.
+If you already know the grade of your coin, jump ahead to the Value Guides section for exact pricing.

 |---|---|---|---|---|---|